dominictarr/meta-test/README.md

 ##Adapter API##

-a test adapter needs just one function, `run(tests,reporter)` it's two arguments are the exports module of the unit test, and the report builder. it must also return a shutdown function, which will be called when the test runner is confidant that the test is complete (i.e. at exit). the shutdown function must be syncronous.
+a test adapter needs just one function, `run(tests,reporter)` it's two arguments are the exports module of the unit test, and the report builder. it must also return a shutdown function, which will be called when the test runner is confidant that the test is complete (i.e. at exit). the shutdown function must be synchronous.

 example of a very simple testing api for sync tests: